ekarious/memory-lane/README.md

 npm install -g yarn
 ```

-Normally, everything should be prepared already.
+Everything should be set up already.
-Just clone, install packages and run !
+Just clone the repository, install the packages, and run it!

 ```bash
 git clone https://github.com/ekarious/memory-lane.git